Shushkewich: Denzel Clarke returns home for season opener

 “A lot more people will be here compared to when I was in Toronto last year, but we’re keeping it low key,” explained Clarke.
 “Just family and friends, nothing too crazy when it comes to supporters.”

 Clarke is one of 20 Canadians who will be starting the campaign in the big leagues, and one of 12 who played for Canada at the World Baseball Classic a few weeks ago.
-Canada not only won Pool A to advance out of Pool play for the first time in the nation’s history since the WBC began back in 2006.
-Clarke played alongside his cousins – Bo and Josh Naylor (Mississauga, Ont.) – and found himself playing starting all five games in centre.
-Across 16 at-bats, he collected three hits, two RBIs, one stolen base, and two walks in the tournament
+Canada won Pool A and advanced out of Pool play for the first time in the nation’s history since the WBC began back in 2006.

 “It was super special,” said Clarke.
 “It was the farthest we’ve ever gotten for our country, and from Day 1, you could feel the vibe from the team and could tell that this group was locked in.
 We would have liked to have gone further, but we know what we got for the next tournament and take things to that next level.”

-This wasn’t Clarke’s first foray at the WBC – he appeared in three games for Canada at the 2023 – but the Athletics centre fielder was proud to be able to wear the red and white again and represent his country in a tournament that means so much to most players.
+This wasn’t Clarke’s first foray at the WBC – he appeared in three games for Canada in 2023 – but the Athletics centre fielder was proud to be able to wear the red and white again and represent his country in a tournament that means so much to most players.

 With the WBC in his back pocket and a full season ahead in the big leagues, Clarke is taking things one day at a time, starting with opening night at the Rogers Centre against the Blue Jays.